 It is often really handy to be able to combine fetching and removing into one tiny expression.

-How It Works
+## How It Works

 When you write a calculation, you combine functions, values, fields, and operators to produce some useful result.
 Normally that result is some new data to display or use in your scripts.
 As you no-doubt know, FileMaker’s calculation engine provides some very powerful tools to process input and produce interesting results.

-Evaluate, the result of one calculation can be a calculation formula itself.
+When you use `Evaluate`, the *result* of one calculation can be a calculation formula itself.
 Here’s a trivial example:

 Evaluate(“1 + 2”)

-Evaluate will, well, evaluate it, and the final result of the formula will be
+In this case, the parameter we’re passing to `Evaluate` is the text value “1 + 2”.
+Since this is a valid FileMaker calculation, `Evaluate` will, well, evaluate it, and the final result of the formula will be `3`.

-2 in a calculation, I’d just write it like this, and save a lot of trouble:
+Of course that example is silly.
+If I wanted to add `1` and `2` in a calculation, I’d just write it like this, and save a lot of trouble:

 1 + 2